parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/index.md

     </p></div>
     <div class="col-md-3">
     <h4>4.
 Submit your experiment</h4>
-    <p>Deploy your own experiment as you desire or launch Nepi tool and simplify your experience.
+    <p>Deploy your own experiment as you desire or launch NEPI tool and simplify your experience.
     </p>
   </div>
   </div>